Nix v. Hedden: Background

-The Court's decision
+Decision

 The court unanimously decided in favor of the respondent and found that the tomato should be classified under the customs regulations as a vegetable, based on the ways in which it is used, and the popular perception to this end.
 Justice Horace Gray, writing the opinion for the Court, stated that:

 Justice Gray, citing several Supreme Court cases (Brown v.
 Piper, 91 U.S. 37, 42, and Jones v.
 U.S., 137 U.S. 202, 216) stated that when words have acquired no special meaning in trade or commerce, the ordinary meaning must be used by the court.
 In this case dictionaries cannot be admitted as evidence, but only as aids to the memory and understanding of the court.
 Gray acknowledged that botanically, tomatoes are classified as a "fruit of the vine"; nevertheless, they are seen as vegetables because they were usually eaten as a main course instead of being eaten as a dessert.
 In making his decision, Justice Gray mentioned another case where it had been claimed that beans were seeds — Justice Bradley, in Robertson v.
 Salomon, 130 U.S. 412, 414, similarly found that though a bean is botanically a seed, in common parlance a bean is seen as a vegetable.
 While on the subject, Gray clarified the status of the cucumber, squash, pea, and bean.